polkascan/py-substrate-metadata-docs/docs/amplitude/contracts.md

 the in storage version to the current [`InstructionWeights::version`](InstructionWeights).

-- `determinism`: If this is set to any other value but [`Determinism::Deterministic`] then the only way to use this code is to delegate call into it from an offchain execution.
-Set to [`Determinism::Deterministic`] if in doubt.
+- `determinism`: If this is set to any other value but [`Determinism::Enforced`] then the only way to use this code is to delegate call into it from an offchain execution.
+  Set to [`Determinism::Enforced`] if in doubt.

 \# Note